lablup/beps/drafts/BEP-1011-minio_artifact_registry_storage.md

 ### Storage Proxy REST APIs

 The storage proxy APIs will provide general storage operations for managing content from external sources:

+The REST APIs specified below should include the external registry’s `type`, `endpoint`, and `credentials` in the request body.

 #### Rescan Metadata from External Registry